mmagician/collatz-air/README.md

 The Collatz sequence is a sequence of numbers defined by the following rules:

 1. Start with any positive integer n.
-2. If n is even, divide it by 2.
+2. If n is 1, stop.
-3. If n is odd, multiply it by 3 and add 1.
+3. If n is even, divide it by 2.
-4. Repeat the process with the result.
+4. If n is odd, multiply it by 3 and add 1.

 The Collatz conjecture states that for any positive integer n, the sequence will eventually reach 1.